 That’s fair... you have never actually participated in a marching band so how would you know if you will like it???
 I will give you some numbers though...
-Over the last ten years of my teaching career as a band director, I have retained just over 98% of my students from year to year.
-Now, I’m not an expert or anything... but that’s a pretty good retention rate!
-If being in the marching band wasn’t a fun and rewarding experience, that just simply wouldn’t happen.
+Our normal retention rate of students is about 95% from year to year.
+Now, I’m not an expert or anything... but that’s an amazing retention rate!
+If being in the marching band wasn’t a fun and rewarding experience, kids wouldn't keep doing it.
 Students that give marching band a try as an incoming freshmen end up loving their time in the group and come back year after year!

-The last thing I would like you to consider is that marching band is a commitment that once the school year begins, runs the last few days in August, then all of September, October and then we are finished the first week of November.
+The last thing we would like you to consider is that marching band is a commitment that once the school year begins, runs through half of August, then all of September, October and then we are finished in early November.
 If it is something you do not enjoy, it is over very quickly!
 Most of our students would say the season flies by!
 Obviously if you don’t enjoy it, you do not have to sign up the following year, and before even the first grading period of the school year is over, you are done with the marching band.
 However...
 I am extremely confident that you will enjoy your time with us in the band.
-Again, there is no way we would have our 98% retention rate if being in the marching band wasn’t an enjoyable and rewarding experience!
+Again, there is no way we would have a 95% retention rate if being in the marching band wasn’t an enjoyable and rewarding experience!

 I want to join the band for next season.
 What do I do next?

 In this email, please include your name, instrument, complete address, phone number, and parents names.
 Your next step is to talk to your guidance counselor either at your middle school or your future counselor at the high school to get one of our concert bands and Marching Band on your schedule.
+Most students already have taken care of that when they signed up for high school classes.
 Please note that all students enrolled in Marching Band must also be enrolled in one of our concert bands during the school day.
 It is important to contact the counselors, but it is more important to contact Mr. Brough and Mr. DeFrancesco first so that we can adequately plan on your participation for next season.

 When Do I Start?

-The first commitment for all members (including freshman) of the marching band will be our Spring Camp, which starts the first week after school is out.
+The first commitment for all members (including freshman) of the marching band will be our Rookie Days in May and then our Spring Camp, which happens in late May.
 These rehearsals are listed on our online calendar that is available by clicking here.
 This calendar will be updated adding more detail to our season schedule throughout the spring, but the majority of our important dates (especially our summer dates) are already set for next season and are already listed on the calendar.

 Is there a parent meeting that will have give me more information?